kes-preet/WatchListStockApp/README.md

         - Make a tutorial to help illustrate the functions of the app
         - Make the refresh much cleaner and less clunky
         - fix internet connection disruption issues
+        - My Search uses the sandbox iexCloud link rather than the normal which offers similar functionality just doesn't use credits and is slower on uptake  unresolved JSON bug but doesn't affect MVP